jrmedd/uxportfolio/content/_index.md

 social: ['instagram', 'twitter', 'youtube', 'linkedin']
 ---

 Below is just a sample of work from the past few years to highlight examples of products and services I have worked on.
 If there's anything in particular you would like to see more of, please just ask.
+The same goes for sensitive or confidential wokr.

 You can also [download my latest CV](james-medd-cv-latest.pdf) for an overview of my career to date.